yoiwa/make-password/README.md

 arbitrary directory and making a symbolic links to the scripts from an executable path will also work.

-For portable usage, the file `password_generator/password_generator.py` can be used as a standalone script, but only the character-based styles and the 'e' dictionary will work.
+The file `password_generator/password_generator.py` can be used as a standalone script, but only the character-based basic styles and the 'e' dictionary will work.

 ### Additional dictionaries

 You can add any kinds of ASCII text files to the `password_generator/corpus` directory with an extension `.corpus`.
 The wordset can be loaded with its basename within `[]`.
-For corpus with reading hints, refer `corpus_conver.py` for details.
+For corpus with reading hints, refer `corpus_convert.py` for details.

 Authors are welcoming contribution of new wordset along with reading hints.
 However, please ensure that such data are generated from